IDT-ITI/VidCtx/README.md

 ## Datasets

+We use the following 3 datasets for evaluation.
 Download the video files and annotations from the official sources:
 - NExT-QA: https://github.com/doc-doc/NExT-QA
 - IntentQA: https://github.com/JoseponLee/IntentQA
 - STAR: https://bobbywu.com/STAR/